All 23 projects were successfully completed by June 2017. The initial objectives have been achieved and in some projects even surpassed.

 Community centres for Roma

-In eastern Slovakia, Switzerland is supporting ten community centres which are helping almost 8,000 Roma children and young people get ready to start school.
-The community centres also provide extra tutoring and advice on health and financial matters.
+In eastern Slovakia, Switzerland provided support for ten community centres which helped almost 8,000 Roma children and young people get ready to start school.
+Around 8,000 children benefited from the project.
+The community centres also provide extra tutoring and advice on health and financial matters..

 Projets visant à renforcer l'intégration sociale des Roms et d’autres groupes défavorisés dans quatre Etats membres de l‘UE